Organizational

 VOTES.

-The Corporation, by majority vote of qualified members, may vote to affiliate with any other non-profit and/or not-for-profit organization where such affiliation will further the Corporation’s objective.
+The Corporation, by majority vote of qualified Associates, may vote to affiliate with any other non-profit and/or not-for-profit organization where such affiliation will further the Corporation’s objective.

 CURRENT AFFILIATES.